You want smart political talk without the meltdowns?

 So Americans should understand the troops might have to be there beyond August 31st.

-No, Americans should understand that we're gonna try to get it done before August 31st.
+No, Americans don't understand that we're gonna try to get it done before August 31st.

-But if we don't, the troops will be if we don't will determine at the time who's left.
+If we don't, we'll determine at the time who's left.

-And if they're American force, if there's American citizens left, we're gonna stay till we get them all out.
+And if there are American forces, if there's American citizens left, we're going to stay till we get them all out.

 And then you have the former Army medic describing the chaos after the terrorist attack at the Abbey Gate, Kabul Airport, Afghanistan.